s4lm-xi/CarNet/README.md

 Then the program should be running using your default webcam, if running a third-party webcam please change the code however it suits your device.

-The detection will be on the same time as the program grabs each frame of the live stream, if you find some lanes arent being detected pleane fine-tune the **--thresh** argument accordingly
+The detection will be on the same time as the program grabs each frame of the live stream, if you find some lanes arent being detected please fine-tune the **--thresh** argument accordingly